-A graduate of the Dietetic Technology Program or Dietetic Technician is a food and nutrition practitioner, often working in conjunction with a Registered Dietitian.
-Dietetic Technicians work in a variety of employment settings including health care (assisting Registered Dietitians in providing medical nutrition therapy), in hospitals, HMO's, clinics, or other health care facilities.
-Dietetic Technicians may also work in community and public health settings such as schools or day care centers, correctional facilities, weight management clinics, and WIC programs .
+A graduate of the Dietetic Technology Program or Nutrition and Dietetics Technicians, Registered (NDTR's) is a food and nutrition practitioner, often working in conjunction with a Registered Dietitian.
+Nutrition and Dietetics Technicians, Registered (NDTR's) work in a variety of employment settings including health care (under the supervision of the Registered Dietitians in providing medical nutrition therapy), in hospitals, HMO's, clinics, or other health care facilities.
+Nutrition and Dietetics Technicians, Registered (NDTR's) may also work in community and public health settings such as schools or day care centers, correctional facilities, weight management clinics, and WIC programs .
 A growing number work in the food and nutrition industry, as contract employees for food management companies or food vending and distribution, developing menus and overseeing foodservice sanitation and food safety or providing nutrition labeling information and analysis.
 This program is accredited by:

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 Chicago, IL 60606-6995

 DTP Goals and graduate outcomes, as well as information regarding cost to student, such as estimated expenses for travel, books, liability insurance, medical exams, uniforms and other DTP specific costs, in addition to tuition can be found by clicking the learn more link below.